 1. As an attachment to an e-mail message (preferred)

 2. A CD; include also one high quality printed copy

 3. High-quality paper copy (acceptable only in unusual circumstances)

 Instructions for file preparation

-File Formats for Text and Tables: Preferred: Word or WordPerfect or Word, PC-compatible formatting.
+File Formats for Text and Tables: Preferred: Word, PC-compatible formatting.
 Macintosh formats are not acceptable, nor are PDF files.